 Chris K from Oregon

-I find these clips to be to weak and bend to easily when something makes contact with the fence.
+I find these clips to be too weak and bend too easily when something makes contact with the fence.
 I would recommend other clips over these.

 I rarely write reviews, especially since most of the time there are reviews covering what I would say.
 In this case since there is only one review and it's negative, thus, I am compelled to review it.

-I have used the powergrip clips for a full year now and probably have a couple hundred of them.
+I have used the PowerGrip clips for a full year now and probably have a couple hundred of them.
 I put on and remove them regularly as well as slide them up and down on the post.
-I use them with Premier1 3/8th posts as well as many from Tractor Supply.
+I use them with Premier 1 3/8" posts as well as many from Tractor Supply.
 They work equally well on both and I like them very much.
 I am very confident they will way outlast anything plastic, even when bent.
-(I have re-bent them) I can't imagine what Jessica is talking about other than perhaps she doesn't realize that you must squeeze the clip to put it on as well as slide it on the post.
+(I have re-bent them) I can't imagine what reviewer Jessica B is talking about other than perhaps she doesn't realize that you must squeeze the clip to put it on as well as slide it on the post.
 I have ordered my clips in many different orderings and over the entire year of 2015, so I can't believe what she's saying.

 Oh, and not that it matters, but I've spent multiple thousands on fencing last year.
 I highly suspect it's operator error.

-And no, I don't work for Premier1, nor have any affiliations, friends, etc. with them.
+And no, I don't work for Premier 1, nor have any affiliations, friends, etc. with them.
 I buy things where it makes sense financially and convenience-wise.
-I buy quite a bit at Premier1 because of this.
+I buy quite a bit at Premier because of this.